15-year-old boy dies after stabbing near West Yorkshire school

 West Yorkshire Police said officers were called to the scene just before 3pm on Tuesday to reports of an assault.

-The force said two teenage boys have been arrested over the incident.
+The force said a teenage boy has been arrested over the incident.

 Senior investigating officer Detective Chief Inspector Stacey Atkinson said: “Our investigation is at an early stage and we are carrying out extensive inquiries to establish exactly what led to this needless loss of a young man’s life.